Library funding becomes the 'nuclear option' as the battle over books escalates

 Missouri latest to take aim at library funding

-While state lawmakers were considering several bills that would have axed library funding, Secretary of State Jay Ashcroft jumped in and decided to enact what's called an "administrative rule" — one that doesn't need legislative approval.
+State lawmakers have been considering several bills that would have axed library funding.
+Those now appear unlikely to pass.
+But in the meantime, Secretary of State Jay Ashcroft jumped in and decided to enact what's called an "administrative rule" — one that doesn't need legislative approval.

 "I said I have to figure out how to do this, because by rule I can get it done much more quickly than if I wait on the legislature," says Ashcroft, a Republican who recently announced he's running for governor.